 College Admissions & Scholarships

 Listing “Eagle Scout” on their college application will give an applicant a clear advantage over their peers who’ve achieved similar grades and test scores.
-Personally, I wrote about my Scouting experience on my college app and attended a great university, in spite of a poor GPA!
-(UCSD and 3.0 – in case you were wondering)
+Personally, I wrote about my Scouting experience on my college app and attended a great university, in spite of a poor early high school GPA!
+(UCSD and sub 3.0 – in case you were wondering)